jehan-rubin/fakie/README.md

 * Filter the rules to keep only those that identify a smell code :heavy_check_mark:
 * Filter the rules to keep only the many to one rules :heavy_check_mark:
 * Remove consequences in rules that are not a code smell :heavy_check_mark:
-* Filter rules with the same support but a different the amount of premises
+* Filter rules with the same support but a different the amount of premises :heavy_check_mark:

 ### Export Rules to Queries
 * Export the rules to Cypher :heavy_check_mark: